Food itinerary: Little Italy

 A quick stop at M. & Mme Chocolat is in order, whether it’s for a gourmet ice cream bar, a frozen treat or some yummy ice cream.
 Jenny Ann and Emmanuel, the passionate and dedicated couple and chocolatiers behind this sweet enterprise, use the finest ingredients and local products available.

-What to order: A refreshing praline/yuzu coated ice cream bar.
+What to order: A refreshing praline/yuzu coated ice cream bar or a decadent hot chocolate.

 Pizza Bouquet

 What started out in a corner of the Notre-Dame-des-Quilles bar became such a huge hit that soon Pizza Bouquet was in search of bigger digs.
 The owners found the perfect spot right next door, in the space occupied by their former neighbour, the Petit Coin micro grocery store.
 Order a slice of their New York-style pizza, which is sliced piping hot and popped into the display counter, letting its delicious aromas waft out and tempt you.
-The thin crust is beyond good!
+The crust is just right: not too thin, not too thick.
+Simply delicious!

 What to order: A slice of potato pizza and the Upside Down.
 Be sure to give one of their dips a try too.